apigee/api-platform-samples/learn-edge/apikey-security/README.md

 4. Look at the Developer App (called "Learn Edge App").
 Notice that it *has* both a Developer **and** a Product (Learn Edge Product).
 It also *has* two keys, a Consumer Key and a Consumer Secret.

 5. Click the **Product** link in the app page.
 Notice that the product *has* an API proxy (`learn-edge`).
-Also, notice that it *has* a resource (`/json`).
-The Product, Developer, and Developer App form a relationship that enables you to secure and manage proxies or collections of proxies that Apigee calls "bundles".
+Also, notice that it *has* two resources: `/json` and `/xml`.
+This means that for the proxy `learn-edge`, only resource paths `/json` and `xml` will succeed when API key security is enforced.
+Attempts to call the proxy with any other resource paths will be rejected.

 Enough with the concepts.
 Let's do something.